jannis-t69/quickWP/readme.md

 - `wordpress-quickwp-script-SQL-Backup.sh`
 - `wordpress-quickwp-script-SQL-Restore.sh`

-The `wordpress-quickwp-script-SQL-Backup.sh` script asks for a description which will be added to the SQL dump's filename The `wordpress-quickwp-script-SQL-Restore.sh` script lists the .sql files found in the script's configured database dump folder, which then i can copy/paste to restore
+The `wordpress-quickwp-script-SQL-Backup.sh` script asks for a description which will be added to the SQL dump's filename.
+The `wordpress-quickwp-script-SQL-Restore.sh` script lists the .sql files found in the script's configured database dump folder, which then i can copy/paste to restore

 ## Cleanup and reinstall